 The housing application process is managed through the university’s Office of Student Housing and Residential Education.
-Pricing information is now available, and incoming and continuing law students may apply online for housing.
+Pricing information will be made available in the Spring, and incoming and continuing law students may apply online for housing.

 The majority of law students prefer to live off campus within the city of San Francisco and the Bay Area.
 The admissions office will collect information from interested Fall 2023 first-year and continuing law students.
 If you would like to participate, please fill out the Roommate and Carpool Survey.
 A compiled list will be made available to those who complete the form beginning May 23, 2023.

 If you have a learning disability or other disability which requires special accommodation by the Law School, you are required to contact the Student Disability Services Office at 415.422.2613.
 You must contact as soon as possible but no later than July 1, 2023.
 Appropriate documentation must be furnished before special accommodations may be made.
 For more information visit Student Disability Services.